Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/ApplyUniqueValuesWithAlternateSymbols/README.md

 ## How to use the sample

 Zoom in and out of the map to see alternate symbols at each scale.
+The symbology changes according to the following scale ranges: 0-5000, 5000-10000, 10000-20000.
 To go back to the initial viewpoint, press "Reset Viewpoint".

 ## How it works